ZacharyEspiritu/zacharyespiritu.github.io/_notes/2020-12-14-brown-courses.md

 # Introduction

 Some students have emailed me about the Concurrent Bachelor's / Master's Degree at Brown University.
-The University (likely on purpose) does not publicize this program too much—the Deans told me that at most 8–12 students complete this program every year—and so there's not too much information available about the program.
+The University (likely on purpose) does not publicize this program much—the Deans told me that at most 8–12 students complete this program every year—and so there's not too much information available about the program.
+But, if you can wade through the hard-to-find documentation about the program, it's a pretty attractive program if you'd land up completing (or getting close to completing) the requirements anyways.

-Aside from University-official documentation, Eric Jang has a [great blog post](https://blog.evjang.com/2018/01/brown-cm.html) detailing his Concurrent Degree petition from 2015.
+First, Eric Jang has a [great blog post](https://blog.evjang.com/2018/01/brown-cm.html) detailing his Concurrent Degree petition from 2015.
 This post contains some information about my specific program that attempts to build off of Eric's post with new information, reaffirm still-relevant information, and also just provide an example of the course plan I went through.

 # Requirements